andreafabrizi/DNSProxy/README.md

 ## Integration
 DNSPproxy has been built with _simplicity_ and _standards_ in mind.
 On a modern Linux box- an extra layer of caching DNS is often provided by nscd or dnsmasq services.
-Even in presence of such caches all the UDP+TCP DNS traffic accounts for a sensible and constant bandwidth consumption.
+Even in presence of such caches all the UDP & TCP DNS traffic accounts for a sensible and constant bandwidth consumption.

 In the current internet scenario, dominated by CDN, cloud, anycasting and